MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 Once the group has been created, you can add members and configure additional settings:

-### Add members to an Office 365 group
+### Add members to a group

 Users can [add themselves or request approval](https://support.office.com/article/Join-a-group-in-Outlook-2e59e19c-b872-44c8-ae84-0acc4b79c45d), or you can add them now.

-1. In the Office 365 admin center, refresh the page so your new Office 365 group appears.
+1. In the admin center, refresh the page so your new group appears.

 2. Click the group that you want to add members to.